RamnathKumar181/eDarkFind-Unsupervised-Multi-view-Learning-for-Sybil-Account-Detection/README.md

 # eDarkFind

-This is the source code for the Sybil-Detection system - eDarkFind.
+This repository contans the the source code for the paper - eDarkFind: Unsupervised Multi-view Learning for Sybil Account Detection.
+For more information about the code, refer to [Paper](WWW2020_Paper.pdf) or the [Slides](WWW2020_Slides.pdf).

 ## Requirements
 - Python 3.6